Mvrs/Simple_Poker_Game/README.md

 ```
 ## Note
----
-Feel free to use my code for reference if you have questions just ping me.
+Feel free to use my code for reference if you have questions just [ping me](https://www.linkedin.com/in/marvj/).